snyk-playground/terraform-aws-snykbroker/README.md

 ### Inputs

-The inputs to the IaC deployment comprise of GitHub configured secrets e.g. AWS, DockerHub credentials and Terraform variable values on the container specifications.
+The inputs to the IaC deployment comprise GitHub configured secrets e.g. AWS, DockerHub credentials and Terraform variable values on the container specifications.